MonikaLukowska/MonikaLukowska-WP-theam---event-agency-site/readme.md

-The continuation of project https://github.com/MonikaLukowska/Event-Agency-site.
+The continuation of the project https://github.com/MonikaLukowska/Event-Agency-site.
 Custom Wordpress theme was created basing on html files from https://github.com/MonikaLukowska/Event-Agency-site.
 Project main goal was to practice WP custom themes building, basing on psd project.